A graph theoretic model for the derived categories of gentle algebras and their homological bilinear forms

 \section{Abstract}

-We formulate a simple model for the bounded derived category of gentle algebras in terms of marked ribbon graphs and their walks, in order to analyze indecomposable objects, Auslander-Reiten triangles and homological bilinear forms, and to provide some relevant derived invariants in a graph theoretic setting.
-Among others, we exhibit the non-negativity and Dynkin type of the homological quadratic form of a gentle algebra, describe its roots as the classes of indecomposable perfect complexes in the Grothendieck group, and express its Coxeter polynomial in terms of the Avella-Alaminos Geiss invariant.
+We customize the existing models for the bounded derived category of gentle algebras to obtain simple graph theoretic tools to analyze indecomposable objects, Auslander-Reiten triangles, and their interaction with the associated homological bilinear form and the Coxeter transformation.
+We apply these tools to explore related new and classical derived invariants.
+We exhibit the non-negativity and Dynkin type of the homological quadratic form of a gentle algebra, classify indecomposable perfect complexes by means of its roots, describe the Coxeter polynomial and relate it with the Avella-Alaminos Geiss invariant.
 We also derive some consequences for Brauer graph algebras.